 Approval in principle is granted to satisfy sponsoring agency requirements or to allow investigators to have access to funding to begin aspects of the project that do not involve human subjects.

-In those two situations, the IRB may grant approval without having reviewed the as-yet undeveloped recruitment, consent, and intervention materials, but the approval only authorizes the proposal for funding to be submitted, or the development or other non-human subject work to begin.
+In those two situations, the IRB may grant Conditional approval without having reviewed the as-yet undeveloped recruitment, consent, and intervention materials, but the approval only authorizes the proposal for funding to be submitted, or the development or other non-human subject work to begin.
 If the sponsored programs proposal is funded, the Principal Investigator must submit the remaining required protocol information and documents for approval at least 60 days before recruiting human subjects into the study, or into any pilot studies or pre-tests.
+See also “Conditional Approval Pending Revisions” above.

 Determination of Risk